elastic/apm/docs/agent-development.md

 If the agent receives a known but invalid config attribute, it should log a warning such as:

 ```
-Remote config failure.
+Central config failure.
 Invalid value for transactionSampleRate: 1.2 (out of range [0,1.0])
 ```

 Failure to process one config attribute should not affect processing of others.